eduardogalbiati/nodejs-checkout-service/README.md

   #### Body Validation

-  The validation is based on [Json draft schema](http://json-schema.org/documentation.html), I think is the best way to deal with json validation, there is a awesome tool to generate it [Json schema generator](https://jsonschema.net/#/editor)
+  The validation is based on [Json draft schema](http://json-schema.org/documentation.html), there is a awesome tool to generate it [Json schema generator](https://jsonschema.net/#/editor)

   #### Product Unserializer